 Recipients using frozen eggs will select their donor, as eggs are needed.
 There is no significant difference in IVF success rates between embryos produced by fresh or frozen eggs.

 Indefinitely as no evidence has been found that quality deteriorates once the eggs are frozen.

-When recipients choose to build their family using donor eggs, the frozen eggs will be thawed and inseminated with either the recipient’s partner’s or donated sperm to produce embryos, which are then genetically sequenced to check their health and viability in a process called Preimplantation Genetic Screening (“PGS”).
+When recipients choose to build their family using donor eggs, the frozen eggs will be thawed and inseminated with the preferred sperm source to produce embryos.

 The adulthood photo that is submitted with your donor application is only available to clinical staff – recipients cannot see this photo.
 Your photo is used internally to help potential recipients understand how similar your physical characteristics may be to the recipient’s characteristics.
 Clinical staff describe the adulthood photo to recipients: recipients can only see your childhood photos, they do not receive or see the adulthood photo.

 Egg donation through MyEggBank is an anonymous process, meaning your identity will not be shared with the recipient of your eggs.
 To maintain anonymity, donors are not informed as to the outcome of their eggs.
 All donation, receipt, and outcomes remain anonymous to all parties.